 In connection with the preparation, implementation and follow-up of the virtual general meeting, we may also transfer your data to our legal advisors, tax advisors or auditors, as we have a legitimate interest in organizing the virtual general meeting in accordance with the relevant legal regulations and to do so externally to get advice.
 The legal basis for this processing is Article 6 (1) (f) GDPR.

-If, as a shareholder, you make use of the opportunity to submit questions via our shareholder portal in the run-up to the virtual Annual General Meeting and your questions are discussed during the virtual Annual General Meeting, in principle your name is disclosed.
+If, as a shareholder or proxy, you make use of the opportunity to submit questions via our shareholder portal in the run-up to the virtual Annual General Meeting and your questions are discussed during the virtual Annual General Meeting, in principle your name is disclosed.
 It can be seen by other participants in the virtual Annual General Meeting.
-This data processing is necessary to safeguard our legitimate interests, to align the procedure of the virtual Annual General Meeting with that of an in-person General Meeting to the extent possible, and to satisfy the legitimate interest of other General Meeting participants in knowing the name of the person asking a question.
+This data processing is necessary to safeguard our legitimate interests, to align the procedure of the virtual Annual General Meeting with that of an in-person General Meeting to the extent possible, and to satisfy the legitimate interest of other General Meeting participants (including our guests) in knowing the name of the person asking a question.
 The legal basis for this processing is Art.
 6 (1) (f) GDPR.

 If you do not agree to such disclosure of your name, you can object to the disclosure of your name for reasons that arise from your particular situation when submitting the question.
 If possible, please note this by entering a corresponding explanation in the question input mask.
 In addition, the statements below regarding your rights as a data subject apply.